 - ¼ to ½ teaspoon of Carolina Reaper Pepper Mash Puree

 While the noodles cook, I browned the meat along with the fresh onion and garlic.
 Then, when it is just about done add the Italian spices and the can of tomatoes.
-Last night, I also added a little bit of the pepper mash.
+Last night, I also added a little bit of pepper mash.
 I chose to try Carolina Reaper as I had never had anything made from that particular chili pepper.
 In all, I used less than ½ teaspoon, but probably a bit more than ¼ teaspoon.

 I let the meat sauce simmer while the noodles finished cooking and then drained them.
 Then it’s all mixed together into a single bowl.

 I have two things to say about how it turned out.
 One, it tasted so good!!!
 And two, it was hot!!!
 I expected hot – but it was REALLY hot.
 And I like hot things.
 I still ate two bowlfuls because it tasted so good.
 I always thought people were crazy when they said the flavor is nice if you can get past the heat – but it’s true.
 The Carolina Reaper Pepper Mash is delicious!

 The goulash was a bit hotter than I was expecting, even though I was expecting hot.
 But the leftovers today have been wonderful.
 I think I’ve already adjusted to the heat and can’t wait to try this and other pepper mashes in some of my other favorite dishes over the coming weeks.